judithpillado/java-beginner-tutorial/README.md

 For more advanced java programming there are special text editors (so called IDEs or Integrated Development Environments) with a lot of additioanl features.
 But I don't think that these editors are helpful if you are just learning java.
 They would probably be more distracting than helpful.

-The last step of this setup is to clone this repository using `git clone https://github.com/mvieghofer/java-hello-world.git`.
+The last step of this setup is to clone this repository using `git clone https://github.com/mvieghofer/java-hello-world.git`. `git` is a tool used for software development that helps you store your code on a server.
+This is especially helpful if you work with multiple people on a project.
+For this tutorial you just need to know how to download this repository but if you continue programming you should definitely learn more about `git`, too.
 If you don't have `git` installed or you don't know what cloning means, check out [this short tutorial](https://help.github.com/articles/cloning-a-repository/).

 After you have cloned this repository open it in your text editor.
 The `app` folder is your working directory.
 There you should create all the subfolders for the small example projects we will create.
 In the solution folder you can find the complete solution for this tutorial.
 You can always check there how my solution looks like.